-[Updated September 29, 2013!
+[Updated April 7, 2014!
 Originally posted in February, 2009 and updated occasionally.
 Since then, not enough conservative Americans followed the advice here to organize and unite politically inside the Republican Party and, thus, we allowed Barack Hussein Obama to be re-elected.
 Richard Viguerie's new book, "TAKEOVER: The 100-Year War For the Soul of the GOP and How Conservatives can Finally Win It," embraces The Neighborhood Precinct Committeeman Strategy as the key blueprint for having conservatives "take back" our Republican Party.]

 The Neighborhood Precinct Committeeman Strategy, outlined below, entails a tried-and-true, peaceful, Constitutional, ballot box solution to our present political predicament.
 The procedures and system for this solution have been in existence for decades.
 Obama used them.
 (You can get the Strategy as an ebook here.)